TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 * ... and *should* they ever go and see a customer, go by themselves, and then return with a gift-wrapped "solution" for designers and engineers to "just build".
 * Who ask the customer "what they want" and take orders like waiters.
 This is where the [mis-attributed Henry Ford quote](https://medium.com/@adrianh/faster-horses-50ff8bb1bb62) about Faster Horses gets rolled out.
 Ask [the right question](./Agile_Value.md)!
 * Who lack technical confidence, and so further seek to justify their existences by placing themselves between the customers and people who can solve their problems.
 Bring the technical / clever people to problem first, then at least have a vague idea what the solutions they're proposing are.
-* Who cling faithfully to **"their vision"**, ignoring the industry-wide odds that one-in-three to one-in-ten "great" ideas actually make no positive difference.
+* Who cling faithfully to **"their vision"**, ignoring the industry-wide odds that only one-in-three to one-in-ten "great" ideas actually make a positive difference.
 * Who believe that it's possible to write a "detailed Road Map for the next 12 months".
 Sorry to burst your bubble but it's more than likely going to get blown out of the water by reality after about six weeks, max (though it can often only take days).

 These herberts are the worst of the lot.
 (I have done all of these things and occasionally still do when I let my guard down).